-For independent mills that are only required to obtain RSPO Supply Chain Certification, compliance with modules A and/or C of the Supply Chain Certification Standard will be required.
-All definitions in the Supply Chain Certification Standard apply.
+For independent mills, that are only required to obtain RSPO Supply Chain Certification, Compliance with modules A and/or C of the Supply Chain Certification Standard will be required.
+All definition in Supply Chain Certification Standard applies.

-As per RSPO Principles and Criteria, all requirements are classified as Critical Indicators.
+As per RSPO Principles and Criteria, all requirements are classified as Critical Indicator.

-Crit Criteria cators ToC Outcomes 3.8 Supply Chain Requirements for Mills 3.8.1 Identity Preserved Module A mill is deemed to be Identity Preserved (IP) if the FFB processed by the mill are sourced from plantations/estates that are certified against the RSPO Principles and Criteria (RSPO P&C), or against the Group Certification scheme.
-Certification for CPO mills is necessary to verify the volumes and sources of certified FFB entering the mill, the implementation of any processing controls (for example, if physical separation is used), and volume sales of RSPO certified products.
-If a mill processes certified and uncertified FFB without physically separating them, then only Mass Balance Module is applicable.
-Improved risk management 3.8.2 Mass Balance Module A mill is deemed to be Mass Balance (MB) if the mill processes FFB from both RSPO certified and uncertified plantations/estates.
-A mill may be taking delivery of FFB from uncertified growers, in addition to those from its own and third party certified supply base.
-In that scenario, the mill can claim only the volume of oil palm products produced from processing of the certified FFB as MB.
-Improved risk management
+3.8 Supply Chain 3.8.1 Identity Preserved Module Improved risk

+Requirements for A mill is deemed to be Identity Preserved (IP) if management

+Mills the FFB processed by the mill are sourced from

+plantations/estates that are certified against

+the RSPO Principles and Criteria (RSPO P&C),

+or against the Group Certification scheme.

+Certification for CPO mills is necessary to verify

+the volumes and sources of certified FFB

+entering the mill, the implementation of any

+processing controls (for example, if physical

+separation is used), and volume sales of RSPO

+certified products.
+If a mill processes certified

+and uncertified FFB without physically

+separating them, then only Mass Balance

+Module is applicable.

+3.8.2 Mass Balance Module Improved risk

+management